 Make a checklist of fundamental documents needed along with your application, and who will help you in making those.
 Here is how you can check the personnel responsible for the forms:

 |Personal Approval Form||Sponsored Research Office|

 · Reading the National Institutes of Health (NIH) instruction booklet

-We recommend reading and following the rules scripted in instructions booklet of NIH, no matter how minuscule the details may be, particularly about page limits, font sizes, and margins justification.
+We recommend reading and following the rules scripted in the instructions booklet of NIH, no matter how minuscule the details may be, particularly about page limits, font sizes, and margins justification.
 Many proposals are denied due to formatting errors.
 So, a well-formatted application is a foundation of a winning application.
 Some further instructions to follow are:

 - Headers & footers are not needed in your writing as NIH Systems will automatically add them upon submission.

 - Write to the point headings, sub-headings, and short paragraphs to be specific without any repetition.

 - Highlight your dominant grant sections and use bullets or numbered lists.
 Also, indents and bolding text will focus on key concepts and allow reviewers to fetch information quickly.